CodeYourFuture/js-exercises/week-7/Homework/mandatory/0-thinking-like-a-programmer/task.md

 ## 1. What do you think the most important quality for a programmer is?

 <!-- Write your answer here -->
+Problem Solving

 ## 2. When trying to solve a challenge, what should you do first?
+try to process the problem bit by bit, take small part and solve it then take another part and so on untill you finish
 <!-- Write your answer here -->

 ## 3. What should you do if you get stuck?
+seek help, look online, ask a peer or a mentor.
+If non could help refer to documentation.
 <!-- Write your answer here -->